February Special Offer! Order your colour explosion now, with up to 40% off our Botany Lap Waste - Find out more

-This month our Fibre Focus talks about the Herdwick Sheep, which are the native breed of the central and western Lake District and live on the highest of England's mountains.
+The Herdwick Sheep is the native breed of the central and western Lake District and live on the highest of England's mountains.
 The coat should be heavy and dense with a good undercoat of fine wool of even colour and quality over the whole of the body.
-The Sheep

 Herdwicks are a dual-purpose breed, producing strongly flavoured lamb and mutton and a coarse, grey wool.
 They are extremely hardy and are managed in the traditional way on the Lake District fells that have been their home for generations.
 The word "Herdwyck", means sheep pasture, and the sheep graze the central and western dales of the Lake District with fells running to over 3000 feet.
 Breeders have concentrated on retaining the Herdwick as an active and strong boned sheep of good conformation.